pytorch-labs/executorch-examples/program-data-separation/README.md

 # Program Data Separation Examples

 This directory provides an example of the Program Data Separation APIs in ExecuTorch.
 Specifically, it showcases:
-1. Simple program data separation examples using the portable operators and XNNPACK.
+1. Program data separation examples using a linear model with the portable operators and XNNPACK.
 2. LoRA inference example with a LoRA and non-LoRA model sharing foundation weights.

 ## Program Data Separation